Smartlogic-Semaphore-Limited/Smartlogic-Semaphore-side-panel-widget-framework/examples_src/README.md

 **View menu** should contain 3 additional positions ("Wikipedia Example Widget", "Api Presentation Example Widget", and "Lexical Resources Example Widget")

+Note, because the Wikipedia API was discontinued in July 2023 this version of the widget no longer works.
-Please refer to [(Configuration Documentation)](../doc/Configuration.md) for further details.
+The version that is currently live, is on the internal SidePanelWidgets GIT repo Please refer to [(Configuration Documentation)](../doc/Configuration.md) for further details.